16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus/DX11_Shaders_Plus_Documentation.md

 ---

-# What is + How to use VecBasicComputeFloat2 + Functions associated
+# What is + How to use VecBasicComputeFloat + Functions associated

 ### What is VecBasicComputeFloat